slinderman/pypolyagamma/README.md

 able to efficiently sample Pólya-gamma random variates.
 This library provides code to do exactly that.

-This is illustrated in the figure below, which shows the posterior under a simple Binomial model.
+The augmented density, the non-Gaussian marginal, and the Gaussian conditionals are illustrated in the figure below.
+In this case, the posterior is from a simple Binomial model.
 Next, we'll show how to perform Gibbs sampling for such a model.

 ![Marginals](https://raw.githubusercontent.com/slinderman/pypolyagamma/simplegsl/aux/marginals.png)

+For more information, check out these references:

+Polson, Nicholas G., James G. Scott, and Jesse Windle.
+"Bayesian inference for logistic models using Pólya–Gamma latent variables." _Journal of the American statistical Association_ 108.504 (2013): 1339-1349.

+Windle, Jesse, Nicholas G. Polson, and James G. Scott.
+"Sampling Polya-Gamma random variates: alternate and approximate techniques." _arXiv preprint arXiv:1405.0506_ (2014).

+Linderman, Scott, Matthew Johnson, and Ryan P. Adams.
+"Dependent Multinomial Models Made Easy: Stick-Breaking with the Polya-gamma Augmentation." _Advances in Neural Information Processing Systems_.
+2015. (also see our github repo, [pgmult](https://github.com/HIPS/pgmult))

+Linderman, Scott W., Ryan P. Adams, and Jonathan W. Pillow.
+"Bayesian latent structure discovery from multi-neuron recordings." _Advances in Neural Information Processing Systems (NIPS)_ (2016). (also see our github repo, [pyglm](https://github.com/slinderman/pyglm))

 # Demo
 Here's a simple example of inference in a binomial model